-Each candidate should generate the evidence by her or himself but may do in unsupervised conditions at a time which s/he determines.
+Each candidate should generate the evidence by her or himself but may do in unsupervised conditions for which the candidate has not provided satisfactory evidence.

-Candidates who do not provide satisfactory evidence at the first attempt may undertake re-assessment.
-Where only minor amendments are required, re-assessment should be based on the original questions for which the candidate has not provided satisfactory evidence.
 Candidates whose evidence requires more than minor amendments may make use of the same case study but should be given alternative questions based on a different sample of the knowledge and/or skills items.